arbitrary-berry/python-p3-mock-challenge-national-parks/README.md

 #### National Park

 - `NationalPark total_visits(self)`
-  - Returns the total number of times that park has been visited
+ X - Returns the total number of times that park has been visited
 - `NationalPark best_visitor(self)`
-  - Returns the Visitor who has visited the park the most
+ X- Returns the Visitor who has visited the park the most
 - `NationalPark classmethod most_visited(cls)`
   - Returns the national_park which has received the most visits